Home

 The taboo about periods forces many girls to miss school for several days every month.
 In some cases, it even prompts them to drop out.

-Cochin University was the first institute in India to install this when they introduced menstrual leave for girls back in 2020.
+Cochin University was the first institute in India to install this when they introduced the menstrual leave policy for girls back in 2020.
 This paved the way for other colleges and schools to follow suit.

 Also read: Mahtari Vandana Yojana